khalid-hussain/shaheen/chap9.md

 an unguarded fort of ours near the border then you could have given me this news in front of the army.
 To face this new scenario, we could have delayed our decision to march forward by a day.
 Al-Zeghel!
 Why has your tongue gone mute?
-Tell me what crisis has befallen that the swords of these mujahideen can't compensate?
-Which palace has fallen that these mujahideen cannot rebuild?
+Tell me what crisis has befallen that the swords of these mujāhidīn can't compensate?
+Which palace has fallen that these mujāhidīn cannot rebuild?
 The greatest wealth of a general are his soldiers.
 Besides Musa and Abdullah, the people who are dearest to me are with me.
 Nobody's death will be unbearable for me.
 Didn't you see that there was not a trace of tear in my